We will now transfer you to our booking site.

 1972: Knightsbridge move

 The Berkeley moves to its new home on Wilton Place in the heart of Knightsbridge.
-Designed by British architect Brian O’Rorke, the hotel incorporates restored features from the original building.
+Designed by British architect Brian O’Rorke, the hotel incorporates restored features from the original building, including fireplaces in the suites.
 It also has one of London’s few rooftop pools.

 1998: Home for Tante Claire